dbt-labs/docs.getdbt.com/website/blog/2022-08-22-narrative-modeling.md

 - `items_ordered`
 - `payment_method`

-Initially, it might seem as though these should just be fields on `order_placed` and, for those examples, it’s a reasonable point.
+Initially, it might seem as though these should just be fields on `order_placed` and, for those examples, it’s a reasonable point[^1].
 Consider instead the following:

 - `items_fulfilled`
 - `days_to_fulfillment`